grisottom/ansible-docker-rh/README.md

 Notice that web-host runs **privileged** which means that it run as root, running ssh-server on port 80 also can only run by the root user.

-Run as root user make life easy for now.
-Run as specific user is in TODO list.
+Run as root user makes life easier for now.
+To run as a specific user is in the TODO list.

 In 'labels' are configuration of traefik reverse-proxy.
-Later the two names 'web.localhost' and 'chess.localhost' will be configured in 'vhosts' of apache.
+Later, in configuration of Apache, the two names 'web.localhost' and 'chess.localhost' are configured as 'vhosts'.

 ## Master ansible image